 When you’re involved in an auto accident, you will most likely have medical bills to pay and will have lost wages because you could not work.
 If the accident was caused by another person, that person’s insurance company will try to contact you about paying these damages and settling any potential claim.
 Often, these cases will be settled out of court but, even so, you may limit any recovery you are entitled to when you talk to the insurance adjuster.
 Dealing with the insurance company can be difficult and confusing.
 Remember, the insurance adjuster works for the insurance company and will have a different perspective on your case and the value attached to any injury.

-Expect a call from an insurance adjuster soon after you were injured in an auto accident.
+An insurance company will instruct their insurance adjuster soon after you were injured in an auto accident.
 The adjuster is contacting you to gain any and all information about the accident to determine what, if any liability, the insurance carrier has to pay for your injuries.
 Remember, anything you say will be used to either deny or minimize money you could receive for your injuries.